Negational Symmetry of Quantum Neural Networks for Binary Pattern Classification: Experiments

 \subsection{Negational Symmetry in Quantum Representation Learning}

-For Theorem~\ref{ob:2}, we first calculate the norm of the sum of two pairwise feature vectors $||g_{\bm{\theta}} (\bm{x}) + g_{\bm{\theta}} (\tilde{\bm{x}})||$.
+For Theorem~\ref{ob:2}, we first calculate the norm of the sum of two pairwise feature vectors $||g_{\bm{\theta}} (\bm{x}) + g_{\bm{\theta}} (\tilde{\bm{x}})||$\footnote{Note, we use $|$ in \emph{Dirac} notations and use $||$ in norm operations.}.
 The sum of the norms is less than $1 \times 10^{-6}$, which numerically validates the negational symmetry in the auxiliary quantum representation learning.
 Following the discussion in Section~\ref{sec:neg_feat}, we also check the pairwise statistical similarity for the feature vectors in the original test set and its negational counterpart.
 For $Z$ measurement, the mean for pairwise Pearson's correlation coefficient is $-0.5$ and the mean for pairwise cosine similarity is $-1$.
 Additionally, we provide the t-SNE visualizations with the \textbf{same} random seed in Figure~\ref{fig:tsne}.
 The clusters formed by the learned representations of the two classes can be clearly split, which suggests that the measurement on the data qubits could be a meaningful tool for quantum representation learning.